-The first step to create a home putting green is to pick the right location.
+The first step to creating a home putting green is to pick the right location.
 Do your research on other home golf greens, but a good location is in your backyard.
-Spacious yards are the perfect option because you can install a putting green and keep your flowerbeds, pool, and other lawn pieces without sacrificing its integrity.
+Spacious yards are the perfect option because you can install a putting green and keep your flowerbeds, pool, and other lawn pieces without sacrificing their integrity.
 It’s important to pick a spot with good drainage that won’t affect your home or other structures.
 Make a rough sketch blueprint of your plans and get to work.

 Remove the Sod

 Next, you can remove the sod.
 Be sure to spray the outline of the putting green on your yard and remove the sod within that space.
 You can use a sod cutter to remove this grass or hire a professional to do it.
 Remember to rake up any clippings or debris to ensure a smooth playing surface.
 You should also weed the area, spray weed killer, and install a layer of landscape fabric to ensure no extra weeds or plants grow.

 Then, you should decide where the cups will go.
 Dig small trenches that lead to the cups to further drain out rainwater.
 Also, mark the locations of where the cups will go to help find them later.
 You can add a base layer of crushed rock for the putting green.
 This will moisten the rocks and then compact it down with a plate compactor.
 Make holes for the rocks in this base layer for the cups, too.
 Next, fill in the base layer with sand to keep everything solid and secure.